Mad-ness/howto-pages/Baremetal_installation_with_cobbler.md

-# Install of a physical server
+# Install of a physical server using Cobbler

 ## Requirements